 It’s one reason why companies need to see social media as a corporate-wide responsibility, and not just a Marketing one.
 Why?
 Because customers see brands as a single, cohesive entity – rather than a company made up of various departments – and their needs cannot be addressed by a single division.

 So is that it?
-Is the goal to get as many of your target audience to “Like” your Facebook or Google+ page, follow you on Twitter, or favorite your YouTube channel?
+Is the goal of social media for business to get as many of your target audience to “Like” your Facebook or Google+ page, follow you on Twitter, or favorite your YouTube channel?

-A Social Business Is More Than “Being Social”
+A Truly Social Business Is About More Than “Being Social”